Ninsar/convention/3d-modelling/convention/3d-modelling-convention-en.md

 Example:
 ![Pivot example](img/pivot.png)
-Assuming that the model is a blue-violet surface and the bounding box is a yellow cube, the possible position of the pivot is indicated by red dots.
+Assuming that the model is a sphere and the bounding box is a yellow cube, the possible position of the pivot is indicated by red dots.

 ## Transform